-1. Eat at the cosy restaurant or outdoor shaded patio.
+1. Eat inside the cafe or outdoor shaded patio.

-Enter a relaxing courtyard area at Descanso Gardens Pasadena.
-It has a walk-up cafe, and outdoor shaded patio.
-The cafe serves sandwiches and wraps, salads, wine, beer and coffee.
-There's also a kid's menu.
+The relaxing courtyard at Descanso Gardens is near the entrance, and has a cafe and outdoor shaded patio.
+The cafe serves sandwiches and wraps, salads, wine, beer and coffee, and there's also a kid's menu.
 The patio area was featured in the highly successful HBO TV series Big Little Lies, with Reese Witherspoon and Nicole Kidman!

 2. Explore the fun gift shop at Descanso Gardens.

-The Gift Shop has a wonderful selection of eclectic merchandise like candles, jewelry, cards, hats, ornaments and books.
+The Gift Shop at Descanso Gardens has a wonderful selection of eclectic merchandise like candles, jewelry, cards, hats, ornaments and books.
 It's housed inside a charming arts and craft building with loads of ambiance.
 You don't need to pay an entrance fee to visit the Gift Shop.

-The best time to visit this LA garden is around Halloween and Christmas.
-This is when there are gorgeous seasonal decorations.
-Don't miss the discount table for great buys.
-There's also a kid section with books and puzzles.
+The best time to visit is around Halloween and Christmas, when there are gorgeous seasonal decorations in the Gift Shop.
+Don't miss the discount table for great buys, and there's also a kid's section with books and puzzles.

-The small nursery is on the other side of the Gift Shop, at Descanso Gardens Pasadena.
-It has plants, unique pots, wall art, outdoor lanterns, and bird houses.
+The small nursery is on the other side of the Gift Shop, and has plants, unique pots, wall art, outdoor lanterns, and bird houses.

 3. See 600 varieties of roses at the Rose Garden.

-It's more informal than a typical rose garden, because the roses aren't laid out in rows.
-The roses are mixed in with colorful perennials giving it the appearance of a cottage garden.
-It has a romantic, whimsical feel.
+Descanso Gardens has an informal rose garden where the roses aren't laid out in rows.
+They are instead mixed in with colorful perennials giving it the appearance of a cottage garden, with a romantic, whimsical feel.

-This is the Victorian Gazebo at which is popular for weddings.
-Relax on the ornate benches with intricate ironwork designs.
+This is the Victorian Gazebo at the rose garden, which is popular for weddings.

 Boddy acquired the biggest Camellia collection in the US, by purchasing them from two local Japanese nursery owners during WWII (the Yoshimura and Uyematsu families).
-These families were forced into internment camps after the Japanese bombed Pearl Harbor on December 7, 1941.
-An Executive Order by President Roosevelt sent 120,000 Japanese to internment camps.
+These nursery owners were forced into internment camps after the Japanese bombed Pearl Harbor on December 7, 1941, and an Executive Order by President Roosevelt sent 120,000 Japanese to internment camps.

 Boddy had compassion for these Japanese nursery owners, and offered them a fair price for their camellias before they entered the camps.
 This demonstrated integrity because most Japanese were forced to sell their possessions for cut rate prices, losing almost everything.
-Boddy also took over one of the local nurseries for a Japanese family that was interned.
+Boddy also took over one of the local nurseries for a Japanese family who were interned.

 Boddy was a savvy businessman and wanted to enter the Camellia trade, because during the 1940's there was massive demand for Camellias on the East Coast, and he was successful cutting and selling these flowers to this market.
 As an added bonus, they flowered during the colder winter months.

 4. Spot koi in the Mulberry Pond.

-The hillside Mulberry Pond has a waterfall that cascades into the pond.
-It's also full of koi.
+The hillside Mulberry Pond has a waterfall that cascades into the pond, that's also full of koi.

 5. Stroll through the enchanting Japanese Garden at Descanso Gardens.

 E. Manchester Boddy had a profound respect for the Japanese, their work ethic and cultural norms.
-He even wrote a book published in 1921 titled Japanese in America.
-You can purchase a reproduction copy on Amazon.
+He even wrote a book published in 1921 titled Japanese in America, which you can purchase on Amazon.

 The pond at Descanso Gardens is full of koi.